dmitrii-govorukhin/Offer-Radar/README.md

  - Created a dashboard in the form of a private, interactive web page with custom filter settings, sorting options, etc.
  - Scanned the career pages of the specified companies, identified the possibilities and limitations for parsing open job postings, and found ways to access them via APIs, available mirrors, etc.
  - Created a task for the built-in scheduler to periodically compile a list of suitable job openings (with possible personal exclusions and additions)
+ - Created a map showing the locations of companies and interactive markers that display the current status of the collection for each company

 ________________________________________
 *What Claude Does:*